abstract gray background

 coworkers reviewing data together on a computer

-There are various elements and characteristics that define a clinical trial to be adequate and well-controlled per Code of Federal Regulations (CFR) Title 21 by the U.S. Food and Drug Administration (FDA).
+There are various elements and characteristics that define a clinical trial to be adequate and well-controlled per Code of Federal Regulations (CFR) Title 21 by the U.S. Food and Drug Administration (FDA), in order to ensure safety and efficacy.
 Inclusion of an appropriate comparator treatment and random assignment of treatment to subjects to minimize bias are among the characteristics listed in the regulations.
 To further reduce the chance of bias, “blinding” studies in the trials is important.
 Blinding ensures all data are being collected and all analyses are being completed without any bias entering the collection because those collecting the data are unaware of what treatment each subject is taking.
+There are many elements involved in the randomization of clinical trials that must be considered in order to complete a successful study.

-Below we discuss key elements for randomization, blinding and avoiding bias in clinical trials:
+Below we discuss these key elements for randomization, blinding and avoiding bias in clinical trials:

 • Do use an interactive response technology (IRT) system.
 While employing traditional blinding methods — such as manual randomizations, blinding information via envelopes, etc. — can be less costly, using an IRT system is critical to prevent unblinding and bias in a clinical trial.
 IRT systems eliminate the possibility of human error and offer a wide range of advantages to traditional, manual methods including: